amd/Chromium-WebCL/README.md

 For more information consult http://dev.chromium.org/developers/how-tos/get-the-code

-18) Run setup.bat.
-You must run this script from the directory where setup.bat is.
-DO NOT RUN IT FROM OTHER DIRECTORIES.
-What this script does is the following: (a) switch to branch_1700, i.e. current Chromium Beta (b) Delete all the .git directories that came with your chromium clone
+18) Get and run setup.bat.
+Get setup.bat from https://github.com/amd/Chromium-WebCL/raw/master/setup.bat, and save it in the *src* directory.
+Then, cd into *src* and run setup.bat.
+NOTE: setup.bat MUST BE EXECUTED IN THE *src* DIRECTORY!
+What this script does is the following: (a) switch to branch_1700, i.e. current Chromium Beta (b) Delete all the .git .gitmodules directories that came with your chromium clone (c) point at and sync with AMD repository (WebCL related changes to Chromium)

-19) Check out files from the AMD repository to add to or overwrite those from the Google repository.
-Execute the following commands in **src**’s **parent** directory: git init; git remote add origin https://github.com/amd/Chromium-WebCL.git; git fetch; git reset --hard origin/master*

 20) In Visual Studio, load chrome.sln from src/chrome, and build